 We hope this booklet has been useful to you.
-It's just one of our many publications that are available free to anyone affected by cancer.
-They're produced by our cancer information specialists who, along with our nurses, benefits advisers, campaigners and volunteers, are part of the Macmillan team.
-When people are facing the toughest fight of their lives, we're there to support them every step of the way.
+It is just one of our many publications that are available free to anyone affected by cancer.
+They are produced by our cancer information specialists who, along with our nurses, benefits advisers, campaigners and volunteers, are part of the Macmillan team.
+When people are facing the toughest fight of their lives, we are here to support them every step of the way.